-Services Facility/Location Number of Personnel (Indicative) Activities Considerations Frequency Access Hours Operations services Rozelle Interchange All things necessary for the use, operation and control of the Motorway including: Motorway Refer below and to Section 2.2 Traffic management including monitoring the operation of traffic signalling devices from the Motorway Operations Centre (MOC) Daily 24 hours / 7 days Tunnel Operation and periodic testing of tunnel ventilation equipment and facilities to maintain acceptable air quality within and outside of tunnel Daily 24 hours / 7 days Motorway Equipment and systems management including monitoring the operation of tolling systems and tunnel ventilation system Daily 24 hours / 7 days Motorway Incident management including attending and clearing all breakdowns and other vehicle incidents (including spills) on the M4 Motorway As required 24 hours / 7 days мос Storage of liquids and chemicals at the Motorway Operation Centre and the water treatment plant.
+Services Facility/Location Number of Personnel (Indicative) Activities Considerations Frequency Access Hours Operations services Rozelle Interchange All things necessary for the use, operation and control of the Motorway including: Motorway Refer below and to Section 2.2 Traffic management including monitoring the operation of traffic signalling devices from the Motorway Operations Centre (MOC) Daily 24 hours / 7 days Tunnel Operation and periodic testing of tunnel ventilation equipment and facilities to maintain acceptable air quality within and outside of tunnel Daily 24 hours / 7 days Motorway Equipment and systems management including monitoring the operation of tolling systems and tunnel ventilation system Daily 24 hours / 7 days Motorway Incident management including attending and clearing all breakdowns and other vehicle incidents (including spills) on the M4 Motorway As required 24 hours / 7 days MOC Storage of liquids and chemicals at the Motorway Operation Centre and the water treatment plant.
 Daily 24 hours / 7 days

-Services Facility/Location Number of Personnel (Indicative) Activities Considerations Frequency Access Hours Maintenance services Maintenance of ventilation plant, facilities and monitoring equipment: (e.g. fans, ventilation facilities, monitors) including: Testing of the tunnel ventilation system Inspect fan assemblies and airways into fans Diagnosis for out of balance vibration and bearing condition Measure and record operating current and voltage, and motor winding insulation resistance Inspect protective coatings and tightness of bolts Inspect impeller for abrasion, corrosion or dirt deposits Check the fan, impeller, motor for corrosion and damage Inspect ventilation facility for structural integrity and soundness of fixtures and fittings Maintenance activities are generally carried out in situ with no machinery requirements.
+Services Facility/Location Number of Personnel (Indicative) Activities Considerations Frequency Access Hours Maintenance services Rozelle Ventilation facility At all times a mini people shall atten During maintenan up to 10 people sh the site.
+At all times a minimum of two people shall attend site.
+During maintenance activities up to 10 people shall attend the site.
+Maintenance of ventilation plant, facilities and monitoring equipment: (e.g. fans, ventilation facilities, monitors) including: Testing of the tunnel ventilation system Inspect fan assemblies and airways into fans Diagnosis for out of balance vibration and bearing condition Measure and record operating current and voltage, and motor winding insulation resistance Inspect protective coatings and tightness of bolts Inspect impeller for abrasion, corrosion or dirt deposits Check the fan, impeller, motor for corrosion and damage Inspect ventilation facility for structural integrity and soundness of fixtures and fittings Maintenance activities are generally carried out in situ with no machinery requirements.
 Over the life of the asset major refurbishment may be required and heavy lifting machinery will be required to facilitate the removal of equipment and access at ventilation facilities.
 Maintenance is generally completed with minimal impact to the community, with the activities conducted within the facilities.
 Weekly inspections and monthly routine tasks Major activities generally occur during quarterly nightly closures; minor activities generally occur during day hours, providing Motorway operations are unaffected and it is safe to do so.
-Removing rubbish Maintain visual appearance Maintaining landscaped areas including vegetation trimming, grass mowing and replanting using equipment such as tractor slashers, ride on mowers, hand mowers, Removing rubbish repair machi Routine activities with repairs involving machinery as required Weekly inspections and monthly routine tasks Generally during daylight hours as required vegetation trimming, grass mowing and replanting using equipment such as tractor slashers, ride on mowers, hand mowers, brush cutters, blower/vacs, small skids steer, Routine activities with access to adjacent areas Weekly inspections and monthly routine tasks Generally during daylight hours as required Cleaning out drains Routine inspection; cleaning activities may require machinery, with appropriate controls and notification measures in place Maintenance as required following annual inspection Generally during daylight hours as required
+Maintain external areas including:Removing rubbishMaintain visual appearance Routine activities with W repairs involving in machinery as required an ro Weekly inspections and monthly routine tasks Generally during daylight hours as required Maintaining landscaped areas including vegetation trimming, grass mowing and replanting using equipment such as tractor slashers, ride on mowers, hand mowers, brush cutters, blower/vacs, small skids steer, augers, water carts, etc.Routine activit access to adja Routine activities with access to adjacent areas Weekly inspections and monthly routine tasks Generally during daylight hours as required Cleaning out drains Routine inspection; cleaning activities may require machinery, with appropriate controls and notification measures in place Maintenance as required following annual inspection Generally during daylight hours as required